Data Quality Metric Library

 Consequence of Poor Quality Data

-Incomplete dataset used for wet crash analysis associated with skid management processes.
+An incomplete dataset could be used for wet crash analysis associated with skid management processes, resulting in inaccurate decision-making.

-Any crashes that are outside of a carriageway section are not included in the ONRC Safety Performance Measures results.
+Any crashes outside of a carriageway section are not included in the ONRC and ONF Safety Performance Measures results.

 Potential reason(s) for not being at the expected standard unique to this metric